14 fun family Christmas tradition ideas to help you start your own.

 I just had to text my mom to ask her, and she said we started out that way, but then we kids didn’t want to open them on Christmas Eve.
 So instead they let us open one gift under the tree instead.

 I do remember opening one gift on Christmas Eve, and maybe because it wasn’t always jammies is why I don’t necessarily remember it always being pjs.
 But man, I definitely remember looking forward to opening that gift on Christmas Eve, jammies or not!
 And I always loved my Christmas pajamas, no matter when I opened them.

 2. Open a gift on Christmas Eve

-Joel’s family didn’t do Christmas PJs, but they did open a gift on Christmas Eve—so we are, in a way, continuing this tradition from both of our families by opening pajamas every Christmas Eve.
+My husband’s family didn’t do Christmas PJs, but they did open a gift on Christmas Eve.
+So, in a way, we are continuing this tradition from both of our families by opening pajamas every Christmas Eve.
 And even though my children figured out a long time ago that the Christmas Eve gift is always, always PJs, they are still ridiculously excited about it every single year.

 3. Act out the Nativity on Christmas Eve

 Our current Christmas Eve tradition is an example of this kind of compromise.

 In my family, we always acted out the Nativity on Christmas Eve before bed.
 I always looked so forward to dressing up in a white sheet with gold tinsel on my head to be the angel who announces the birth of our Savior to the shepherds.
 My parents were usually Mary and Joseph, and my three brothers were shepherds and wisemen.
 I remember vividly the year my grandmother came to visit for Christmas.
 I was sad because she got to be the angel, and I had to be Mary instead.
 That right there proves just how important tradition is to children!

 My husband’s family did not act out the Nativity on Christmas Eve—they read it straight from the Bible instead.
 I just texted him to verify this, and the text I got back said, “Read it.
 Never act out, NEVER.”